 Looking at our stats, I see that demand for recommendations regarding diving watches is a seasonal thing with most visitors coming in summer and then gradually declining till Christmas only to start growing again in early January.
 "Pilots" are different animals: I have an impression that people are always interested in "aviators" regardless of the time of season.
 So, for your reading pleasure, a choice of fifteen timekeepers from under $200 to more than $10,000 as priced by online retailers that I find worthy of being considered while shopping for your new (or maybe your very first!) pilot's watch this year.

-The new Zenith Elite Chronograph Classic Cal.
-4069 is, as you have probably already guessed, equipped with the brand's new caliber 4069 automatic movement and is offered in relatively inexpensive steel and much more impressively priced gold version.
+Zenith Elite Chronograph Classic Cal.
+4069 is equipped with their new Caliber 4069 automatic movement and is offered both in relatively inexpensive steel and much more impressively priced gold version.
 At this time, this is one of the most interesting choices when it comes to "dressy" chronographs with "character" currently offered by the brand.